New DNA Storage technology promises to write 20GB of data … in a day

 A team from the Georgia Tech Research Institute (GTRI) has come up with a microchip that can vastly improve the speed at which data can be written in DNA form.
 And unlike the Microsoft announcement that we covered earlier today, they have a working prototype.

 A report from the BBC quotes Nicholas Guise, a senior research scientist at GTRI saying that they expect a 100x improvement over existing technology for DNA storage.
-Currently the record for writing data to DNA stands at 200MB per day which means that the GTRI’s new chip could push it up to 20GB per day, which is roughly equivalent to 8GB per hour.
+Currently the record for writing data to DNA stands at 200MB per day, meaning that the GTRI’s new chip could push it up to 20GB per day, which is roughly equivalent to 8GB per hour.

 In comparison, LTO-9, the most recent tape technology, can reach up to 400MBps or 1440GB per hour, 180x more but DNA storage is still in its infancy, with no mainstream, mass-produced, commercial products available and improvements in reading, writing and price are likely to to be in logarithmic in nature rather than linear as it is the case for tape.